 The lumber company operated a small double-circular saw and plank mill in Ronja Springs.
 Most of the rough cut lumber got processed directly by “Woods Furniture” near by.
 Beside the sawmill, the railroad had a small rail yard with crude and simple loco facilities.
 At the end of railroad, a small logging camp was build which became known as “Feddy Grove”.

 When the railroad began operation in the early 1900’s, the line used 2nd hand Class A Shays.
 When the train loads got heavier, two of them got replaced by bigger Shay and Climax locos.

 Of the original Class A Shays used by the LVLC in the early days, only engine #1 survived.
 As written above, the others got replaced by Climax #4 and Shay #5, to haul heavier trains out of the woods.
 While #4 and #5 hauling the log trains, Shay #1 was kept as backup loco and operated freight, switching and MOW service on the railroad.

 Engines 4 & 5 are Bachmann models, equipped with Deltang and batteries.
 The small Class A Shay is a live steam model by Accucraft.
 All got weathered and detailed to my special favour.

-To haul logs out of the woods, I have 5 20′ skeleton log cars in service at the moment, but I like to build some more.
+To haul logs out of the woods, I have 12 20′ skeleton log cars build in two different patterns.
 To bring freight and equipment to the camps, the railroad also has some 16′ freight cars as well as a workshop car and a short waycar.

 All rolling stock is homemade from wood and metal parts (Ozark, homemade brass parts).
 The run on die-cast trucks with metal wheels.